GabrielBohn7/processes-monitor/README.md

 monitoring (new processes might appear later).
 The utility stops when a special keyboard button is pressed (q, Enter).

-Example: Monitor.exe monitor 2 1
+Example: Monitor.exe notepad 2 1

 Test Monitor:
 Before running each test, make sure the following processes are not already running: notepad, wscript and mspaint